 If your research proposal was accepted, carry out the research.
 If your proposal was not accepted, we may assign you one.
 The results of your research must be presented in 5-7 minutes during the presentations lecture.
 Mention the relevance, methods, results and conclusions.

-Write a scientific-style paper about it (roughly 3 pages) containing title, authors, abstract, introduction, references, etcetera.
+Write a scientific-style paper about it of max 2500 words, containing title, authors, abstract, introduction, references, etcetera.
 If you want to, you can use the provided Word template file for this.
-The paper must be submitted in PDF format by e-mail by the stated submission deadline.
+The paper must be submitted in PDF format via the course's Blackboard by the stated submission deadline (see course schedule above).

 Some of the online resources may only be available from the university network, due to copyright, licensing and subscription restrictions.
 Others may be available to participating students in the course vault.